Aviral-tech/atlan-frontend-dashboard/README.md

 1)Code Splitting:
 Implemented code splitting to split JavaScript bundle into smaller chunks.
 This helps in loading only the necessary code for the current view, reducing the initial load time.

+**Planned Optimizations**
+1) Integrating react virtualization-
+This library includes table support to render only those rows which are available or are visible on the display area.
+Thereby, reducing load time and increasing efficiency.

+2) Implementing infinite scrolling-
+Infiintie scrolling goes hand in hand with react virtualization and can be integrated to render large amounts of data as seen in real scenarios.